PrintessEditor/getting-started/README.md

 The second option **Custom Ui** reduces Printess to a pure view-container which will ot expose any Ui other then the editable area.
 All controls and inputs must be provided by your website.
 This will give you full control on how your website looks like.
 You have to process selection-change and page-change callbacks.
 And have calls to set properties on selected frames.

-In the getting-started application you can toggle between both implementations wherey the Custom Ui is a not styled basic exmaple of what is possible.
+In the getting-started application you can toggle between both implementations whereby the **Custom Ui** is just a very basic exmaple of what is possible.
+No styling has been applied to keep to code easy to read.